AP Explains: Trump seizes on dubious Biden-Ukraine story

 The Post says the emails were part of a trove of data recovered from a laptop that was dropped off at a computer repair shop in Delaware in April 2019.
 It says the customer, whom the owner could not definitively identify as Hunter Biden, never paid for the service or retrieved it, and says the owner made a copy of the hard drive that he provided to Giuliani's lawyer.

-Asked via text by an AP reporter how long he had the hard drive, Giuliani replied: “You’re interested in the wrong thing.
+Asked via text by an AP reporter how long he had the hard drive, Giuliani replied, in part: “You’re interested in the wrong thing.
 This time the truth will not be defeated by process.
 I’ve got a lot more to go."

 ARE THE NEW EMAILS AUTHENTIC?